-64-year-old male patient was found unresponsive at home with agonal respirations.
+"54-year-old male patient was found unresponsive at home with agonal respirations.
+Unknown last well time.
+Bottle of narcotics found at bedside.
 He was intubated on scene without sedatives, paralytics.
-Received no medications or infusions hypertensive in 190 s SBP with no spontaneous respirations on ventilator on controlled mechanical ventilation at 100% FiO2 with tidal volume of 350 ml and PEEP 8 saturating 95%, PaCO2 on blood gas was 38 mmHg; 5.06 kPa (goal PCO2 35-40 mmHg; 4.6-5.3 kPa), absent brainstem reflexes or motor response to pain but pin point pupils.
-GCS 3.
-Toxicology screen showed cocaine.
-Neurological consults or neuroimaging CT angio are not available here; hence being transferred.
+Given naloxone at scene without significant improvement in exam.
+Hypertensive with SBP in 190s; given labetalol, now in the 140s.
+No spontaneous respirations on ventilator on controlled mechanical ventilation at 100% FiO2 with tidal volume of 350 ml and PEEP 8 saturating 95%, PaCO2 on blood gas was 38 mmHg; 5.06 kPa (goal PCO2 35-40 mmHg; 4.6-5.3 kPa).
+On exam, GCS is 4T, X time after intubation.
+He is not responsive, does not attend.
+He has absent brainstem reflexes with extension to motor response to pain but pinpoint pupils.
+Toxicology screen positive for opioids and cocaine.
+Neurological consults or neuroimaging CT angio are not available here; hence being transferred."